About the Culture Club

 Meet the team…

-A breath of fresh air, full of energy and happiest arm-waving in front of a white board, our culture specialist Jodi is clear-headed, sharp and bursting with brilliant ideas.
+A breath of fresh air, full of energy and happiest arm-waving in front of a flip chart, our relationship director Jodi is clear-headed, sharp and bursting with brilliant ideas.

 A warm and welcoming people-person, Jodi has an in-depth understanding of people and how to motivate them, which makes her highly in demand with our clients.
 She’s the best possible person to get your people engaged and inspired, loves to fix a problem and will crack on and get the job done – incredibly well!